MatthewSmith430/CompaniesHouse/README.md

 Gender Information
 ------------------

 If your research require to examine the gender of directors, and how patterns of interlocking directorates differ for males and female, you will need additional information, as companies house does not provide gender information.
 However, there are a number of R packages that estimate the likelihood that a individual is male or female based on their first names.
-Although this is restricted to english first names, it still remains a useful tool to proxy gender information.
+Although this is restricted to English first names, it still remains a useful tool to proxy gender information.
-The available packages include `gender` and `genderizeR`.
-In the following example, we make use of the `genderizeR` package.
-We extract the gender information for all actors in the example unilever director network, and then plot this network with the gender information.
+The available packages include `gender` and `genderize`.
+In the following example, we make use of the `genderize` package.
+We extract the gender information for all actors in the example Unilever director network, and then plot this network with the gender information.

 ``` r
 ##Load the relevant packages